Eon57/eon57.github.io/engineering/README.md

 ## YJSP Flight Feed System Lead

-As the Flight Feed System Lead, I've designed, built, and tested the inerds of our flight vehicle, Subscale.
+As the Flight Feed System Lead, I've designed, built, and tested the insides of our flight vehicle, Subscale.
 Our vehicle is called Subscale because it is a test bed for our planned fullscale vehicle with the objective of surpassing the Kármán line (100 km) to be the first collegiate team to reach space with a liquid fueled rocket.

-The Yellow Jacket Space Program (YJSP) rocket launch date is set for...